 Features of Redis

 - Apart from the flexible desktop GUI, Redis has interface support for C, C++, Erlang, Haskell, Java, Perl, PHP, Python, R, and Ruby.

-- Redis supported data types include string lists, sets of sorted or unsorted elements, hash tables, HyperLogLogs, Stream of entries, and Geospatial data.
+- Redis-supported data types include string lists, sets of sorted or unsorted elements, hash tables, HyperLogLogs, Streams of entries, and Geospatial data.

-- Redis employs two different persistent mechanisms called RDB snapshotting and AOF snapshotting to prevent data loss during system shutdown or failure.
+- Redis employs two persistent mechanisms, RDB snapshotting and AOF snapshotting, to prevent data loss during system shutdown or failure.

-- Redis can be used in projects where high speed is a priority, like chat services, session stores, media streamings, machine learning, real-time analytics, and such.
+- Redis can be used in projects where high speed is a priority, like chat services, session stores, media streamings, machine learning, real-time analytics, etc.